Selecting a contractor

 Carrying out building work

-A contractor is carrying out building work if he/she is:
+A contractor is carrying out building work if they are:

 - personally carrying out the work